nus-cs2103-AY1617S1/addressbook-level4/collated/main/A0139021Ureused.md

     /**
      * Converts a given Task into this class for JAXB use.
      *
-     * @param source
-     *            future changes to this will not affect the created
+     * @param source future changes to this will not affect the created
-     *            XmlAdaptedPerson
+     * XmlAdaptedTask
      */
     public XmlAdaptedTask(ImmutableTask source) {
         title = source.getTitle();